ProgramCrafter/salsa-iwj-otter/docs/build.rst

      rustup default nightly-2021-04-13

-   **If you just want to edit and preview the shape libraries (ie the piece shapes) you can stop here.**
+   **If you just want to run the otter cli client over ssh to an existing server, or edit and preview the shape libraries (ie the piece shapes) you can stop here.**

 4. For the tests, install the webdriver binary from Mozilla.
 Visit